AtharvaBendale/WiDS-Into-the-RLverse/Week2/Assignment/README.md

 Note : You can submit any one of the file type .py or .ipynb as you like

-Note : This assignment needs you to access the given text files, and if you cannot use python on your own system and are planning to use Google Colab and not sure how to access text files from colab please DM me for instruction.
+Note : This assignment needs you to access the given text files, and if you cannot use python on your own system and are planning to use Google Colab and not sure how to access text files from colab please DM me for instructions.

 You can now apply the same algorithm and get the optimal policies and values for the multi-armed bandits you constructed last week.